Anthony Waikel

 Under review

-Figure on the left: Credit card delinquency around mortgage origination for those who cosign with a parent (green line) and those who cosign with a spouse (blue line).
+Figure on the left: Credit card delinquency around mortgage origination for those who needed a parent to obtain a mortgage (green line) and those who cosigned with a parent but could have qualified independently (blue line).

-Presentations: FDIC CFR Seminar (2025), Interagency Risk Quantification Forum (2025), Southern Finance Association Annual Meeting (2025), Financial Management Association Annual Meeting (2025), Federal Reserve Supervisory Research Forum (2025)
+Presentations: FDIC CFR Seminar (2025), Interagency Risk Quantification Forum (2025), Southern Finance Association Annual Meeting (2025), Financial Management Association Annual Meeting (2025), Federal Reserve Supervisory Research Forum (2025), Eastern Finance Association Annual Meeting (2026)

 Lending to Internet Strangers: Screening and Monitoring under Borrower Anonymity,